Seed7

 Semantics:

 When calling a function a formal 'ref' parameter is set to refer to the corresponding actual parameter.
-In the function it is only possible to read a formal 'ref' parameter.
+Inside the function it is only possible to read a formal 'ref' parameter.
 Changing a formal 'ref' parameter is not possible.
 Formal 'ref' parameters have the access right 'const'.

 Syntax: